WRAPP Overview

 • /.packages/rocks_pack/v1.1.0

 We allow both named and unnamed packages to be used.
 Unnamed packages are top level directories that are just consumers of packages produced elsewhere and have no own package description file.
-Names packages are all packages that have a file .<package name>.wrapp.
+Named packages are packages that have a file .<package name>.wrapp.
 You can create a named package by using the new command, or create a named package from an unnamed package during the create operation (which will leave the unnamed source package to be unnamed - but you can run new for a directory that already contains files!).

 New